Burner Express Bus tickets for 2025 are on sale now.

 You must have a Burning Man ticket in order to ride the Burner Express — tickets will be verified before passengers are allowed to board.
 All Burner Express ticket sales are non-transferrable and non-refundable, so solidify your travel plans before you purchase a Burner Express ticket.
 Changes to the day or time of your purchased ticket will incur a $30 change fee.

-Buses departing from Reno at 10:00am Sunday, 1:00pm Saturday, Sunday and Monday and 12:00pm on Tuesday and Wednesday include a one-hour shopping stop at the Reno Save Mart at 525 Keystone Ave.
+Buses departing from Reno at 10:00am Sunday, 1:00pm Saturday and Sunday, and 12:00pm on Monday, Tuesday and Wednesday include a one-hour shopping stop at the Reno Save Mart at 525 Keystone Ave.
 This is ideal for those flying into Reno.

 You are not allowed to reserve camping space for people who have not arrived yet.
 If you are found holding space, someone from the Placement Team will move your belongings and remove any markers or boundaries you have set up.

-Checking In (Reno & SF):
+- Checking In (Reno & SF)

 Please print out your Burner Express email ticket confirmation and bring it with you.

-Reno (Airport)
+- Reno (Airport)

 If you purchased a Save Mart stop, you will go from the airport to the store and have one hour to buy what you need (plan ahead).

-San Francisco
+- San Francisco

 The San Francisco route has no additional luggage option (only the option of adding a bike).
 Each passenger is limited to two luggage items and one carry-on.